 CodeCoupler Webpack Optimize Bundle Size

-To use external libraries you have to install them with npm install PACKAGENAME and use them with
+To use external libraries, install them with npm install PACKAGENAME, then use them with

 import or require in your code.
-Doing this the libraries will be included in your bundle.
+This will include the libraries in your bundle.
 For

-Always analyse your bundle and check if any dependency have been included.
-You should always consider to exclude them from your bundle.
+Always analyze your bundle and check if any dependencies have been included.
+You should always consider excluding them from your bundle.
 To analyze your bundle run:

 Externalize with Simple Configuration

-CodeCoupler Webpack use for this the Plugin CodeCoupler Webpack Externals Plugin, which makes
+CodeCoupler Webpack uses the Plugin CodeCoupler Webpack Externals Plugin for this, which makes

-the whole configuration extremely easy.
-Just add the necessary entries to the externals
+the entire configuration process extremely easy.
+Simply add the necessary entries to the externals

-configuration option for every imported package, to exclude them from your bundle 1.
+configuration option for each imported package to exclude them from your bundle 1.

-The configuration option is an array of objects for each package you want to externalize.
-Each object need the following properties:
+This configuration option is an array of objects for each package you want to externalize.
+Each object needs the following properties:

 - module: The name of the package (corresponds to the package name).

 - global: Optional.
-The global variable name to access the library provided by the package.
+The name of theglobal variable to access the library provided by the package.

 distfolder.
 This can be used to copy assets like fonts.